Virtuant/hadoop-admin-2019/docs/spark-zeppelin.md

 One thing to remember is that in both part one and part two of the lab the queries on Datasets/DataFrames or the temporary view will translate to an underlying optimized form of Spark Resilient Distributed Datasets (RDDs) assuring that all code is executed in a parallel/distributed fashion.
 To learn more about RDDs, which are beyond the scope of this tutorial, see the Spark docs.

-Using DataFrame and Dataset API to Analyze Airline Data
+### Using DataFrame and Dataset API to Analyze Airline Data

-### Datasets and DataFrames

 A Dataset is a distributed collection of data.
 Dataset provides the benefits of strong typing, ability to use powerful lambda functions with the benefits of (Spark SQL’s) optimized execution engine.
 A Dataset can be constructed from JVM objects and then manipulated using functional transformations (map, flatMap, filter, etc.).
 The Dataset API is available in Scala and Java.

 A DataFrame is a Dataset organized into named columns.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
 DataFrames can be constructed from a wide array of sources such as: structured data files, tables in Hive, external databases, or existing RDDs.
 The DataFrame API is available in Scala, Java, Python, and R. In Scala and Java, a DataFrame is represented by a Dataset of Rows.
 In the Scala API, DataFrame is simply a type alias of Dataset[Row].
 (Note that in Scala type parameters (generics) are enclosed in square brackets.)

 Throughout this document, we will often refer to Scala/Java Datasets of Rows as DataFrames.
 You can view the reference documentation at Apache Spark.
-Dataset description

 In this lab we will be using a large record of airplane flights including the date of flight, departure time, arrival time, among other data-points to infer which flights are likely to be delayed and find out what the delay time is on average, this is the full description of the data: